ashwanth1109/DevLauncher/README.md

 We already have all the log groups fetched for a particular env.
 We need to use those as options to the material component.

+## Milestone 6: Fleeting log display

+### Feasibility Study:

+It's possible to dump html content into a tab in chrome with no major setup required.

+### Implementation Details:

+Open a newWindow `window.open()` and write content on to it `window.document.write(htmlContent)`

+### Benefit:

+DevSpaces workspace is ephemeral and fleeting.
+An opened workspace might get shut in a few minutes.
+With this approach, we can quickly lookup logs (not even saved anywhere, so no fuss), make changes, close workspace and launch a new one, all from just one chrome tab.

+Accessing relevant logs takes 2-3 seconds to fetch as opposed to 3-5 mins (easy) before (I'm not even kidding).
+Also, this is per lookup, which means this grows exponentially based on the number of times you check your logs.
+Furthermore, since only current env logs are only fetched, approach is not prone to error of looking at wrong env's logs.

 ## Brainstorm session notes:

 Ways to procure lambda logs directly using aws cli